webspaceiq/fedha-v1-core/README.md

 Fedha is a decentralized finance (DeFi) platform that allows users to exhange, borrow, lend, and earn interest on a variety of digital assets.

+## What does Fedha mean?
+Fedha is the Swahili word for money.
+Swahili is the most widely spoken language in Africa.

 <!-- FEATURES -->
 ## Features